-As January approaches a lot of regular gym goers are dreading the new year’s resolution gym members that fill every gym at the beginning of every new year.
-The first few weeks are awful for finding any piece of free gym equipment and what is usually an hour workout can turn into two hours of what seemed like a pretty pointless session.
+As January approaches many regular gym goers are dreading the rush of new year’s resolution gym members that fill every gym at the beginning of every new year.
+The first few weeks can be awful for finding a piece of free gym equipment and what is usually a one hour workout can turn into two hours of what seemed like a pretty pointless session.
 However, within a few weeks this rush soon starts to fade away.
 This is the part of this chaotic month that upsets me the most.
 The drop off.
 The unsuccessful resolutions.

 When they do not achieve anything or see results within the first few weeks, it disheartens them along with the queues for equipment and not knowing what to do in front of a crowded room and grumpy regulars.
 This is where it is important to provide them with a journey, not for them to jump in to the deep end.
 As a fitness professional, you can step up and help these individuals set their SMART goals.